nicpittman/tropical_pacific_carbon_export/readme.md

 #### 	1. Overview

 This set of python scripts provides all data and figures for this paper.
-Some things are rough, apologies for the mess.
+I originally intended for this to be structured and highly reproducible.
+However, the manuscript changed focus significantly, so there is a lot of redundant and vestigial code.
+I have cleaned where possible but some things are rough, apologies for the mess.
 This readme is as detailed as possible.
-If you have any problems with implementation, please email me at nic.pittman [at] utas[dot]edu[dot]au
+If you have any problems with implementation, please email me.

-This repository is organised so that all figures can be produced immediately after download (Except the Landschutzer CO<sub>2</sub> product, which you will need to download yourself.
+This repository is organised so that all figures can be produced immediately after download (except you will need to download the Landschutzer CO<sub>2</sub> , windspeed and precipitation products, which you will need to download yourself.
 A curl script is provided below).
-The figures are scripts 9a-f.
+The figure scripts are named 9a-f.

 `carbon_math.py` is a useful Python function which can be used to calculate CO<sub>2</sub> fluxes through Scmidt Number and Solubility as described in Wanninkhof, R. (2014).

-Due to the manuscript and analysis changing shape over time, the mooring compilation step is time consuming and is almost, but not entirely redundant.
-Thus it is still an essential step but the value of it now is low, and is only used for Figure 2 and 4 and 5, and only a little bit.
-My recommendation is just use the supplied processed files.
+Due to the manuscript changing focus over time, the mooring compilation step is time consuming and is almost, but not entirely redundant.
+Thus it is still an essential step but the value of it now is low, and is only used for Figure 2.
+My recommendation is to just use the supplied processed files.